Joan Ryan (politician): Labour Friends of Israel

-She retained the position in February 2019 when she resigned from the Labour Party.
+Ryan retained the position of chair of LFI when she resigned from the Labour Party in February 2019.
 In August 2019, she relinquished the role to Louise Ellman and became honorary president.

 She is also a Vice-President of the All-Party Britain-Israel Parliamentary Group.

 'Independent-minded' election campaign

 During the 2017 general election campaign, Ryan urged constituents in her election literature to vote for her because she was "independent-minded" in the context of the perceived unpopularity of Corbyn.
 She wrote in her election letter that constituents she had spoken to had more faith in Theresa May as PM, than in Corbyn as May's potential successor.
 Ryan, arguing in line with most opinion polls, said she expected May's government to return with a much larger number of MPs, but that she was well placed to combat such a Conservative majority.
 It was the fifth time Ryan and Nick de Bois had stood against each other.